joshre/joshre.github.io/been-making.md

 Separated into 2 bottles and left in the pantry.
 Will check back in about 2 weeks.

-Wednesday, May 10 2017 11:40
+**Wednesday, May 10 2017 11:40**

-Came into the apartment and a bottle exploded, let pressure off the other one and put it in the fridge
+Came into the apartment and a bottle exploded, let pressure off the other one and put it in the fridge. *That one* exploded a month later hah.